FAQ list for LCD driver libraries

 No, large national character sets do not necessarily take up a lot of ROM.

 Font-handling in the LCD-driver libraries has been highly optimized for memory-constrained embedded systems.
-A special 'segmented codepage and font' feature in the library allows font reduction so that it only contains those glyphs (word icons or character symbols) actually used by the embedded application.
+A special 'segmented code-page and font' feature in the library allows font reduction so that it only contains those glyphs (word icons or character symbols) actually used by the embedded application.
 This can save a huge amount of ROM memory, especially with far-eastern languages.

 Best of all, this ROM memory optimization is done independently of the character representation used by the application in for instance C strings, so your application code will look the same.
-(The same ROM optimization is possible with ASCII, Unicode, and multibyte character representations).
+(The same ROM optimization is possible with ASCII, Unicode, and multi-byte character representations).

-Can I use the hardware fonts in the T6963C and SED1335 controllers?
+Can I use the hardware fonts in the T6963C, SED1335, and S1D13700 controllers?

 The only GUI-design consideration a programmer must take into account with hardware fonts is that text positions will be limited to those coordinates which match the hardware character size (i.e. x,y is modulo 8x8, 5x8, etc.).